philfrei/AudioCue-maven/README.md

 enhanced with concurrent playback and with dynamic handling of volume, pan and frequency.
 Included is a mixer that can be optionally used to merge the output of multiple *AudioCues* into a single line out.

-In this project, the build tool is Maven.
-The [previous version](https://github.com/philfrei/AudioCue) used Gradle.
-A goal: publication via *Sonatype/Maven Central*.
-In support of that goal, unit tests have been added, and more rigorous API documentation has been written.
+The project has been updated and is now published on *Maven Central*.
+Unit tests have been added, and more rigorous API documentation has been written.
 Over the course of making these changes, some errors and shortcomings were uncovered and have been corrected.
-The changes are extensive enough that this project will be designated version 2.0.0.
+The changes are extensive enough that this project will have a starting release version of 2.0.0.
+The [previous version](https://github.com/philfrei/AudioCue) will no longer be maintained.

-Until *AudioCue* is available at *Maven Central*, the best way to make use of the **AudioCue** class is to fork this project, then clone it to a development environment.
-From there, executing Maven's *install* command will put the library into the local Maven repository.
-Or, you can directly make use of the jar file that is created in the **/target** subdirectory via the *package* command by adding this jar file to your project's classpath.
-Also, since there are only a few files, you can consider simply copying these files directly into your project.
-Just be sure, if you do, to edit the *package* lines of the files to appropriately reflect the new file locations.
+The best way to make use of the **AudioCue** class is use the Maven build tool, and list *AudioCue* as a dependency.
 To use *AudioCue* as a Maven dependency, add the following to your project's POM file.

     <dependencies>
         <dependency>